 As liaison, you're the expert on both the feature the product team is building, and the docs content (new and existing) that will support that feature.
 Build an IA that will meet all project needs and scale to the future.

 The liaison writes much of the content for their project, especially the conceptual content like intro docs.
-But the whole team is expected to swarm and contribute to large projects, with the liaison coordinating that work.
+But they're not the only ones who can contribute!
+Particularly when things get busy, we expect the whole team to swarm and contribute to large projects, with the liaison coordinating that work.

 We welcome thoughts or questions on our handbook!
 The easiest way to get in touch is to file a GitHub issue.